Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 ```
 {kotlin-runnable="true"}

-## Create a custom serializer for generic types
+### Create a custom serializer for generic types

-To create a custom serializer for a generic class, provide one `KSerializer` for each generic type parameter.
+To create a custom serializer for a generic class, declare the serializer as a `class` instead of an `object`, with one `KSerializer` constructor parameter for each generic type parameter.
-Since each type parameter requires its own serializer, implement the serializer as a `class`, not an `object`.

 You can delegate the serialization logic for each type parameter to the corresponding `KSerializer`, so it's encoded according to its own serialization rules.